-Running your own boiler stove can be an enjoyable process and you also get a very clear understanding of how much fuel your house is using to provide heating and hot water.
-Pay good attention to making sure that your wood is dry (moisture content of 20% or below) and well stocked, keep your chimney well swept, and burn the appropriate amount of wood in the stove to meet your heating and hot water needs.
+Running your own wood burning stove can be an enjoyable process.
+Pay good attention to making sure that your wood is dry (moisture content of 20% or below) and well stocked, keep your chimney well swept, and burn the appropriate amount of wood in the stove to meet your needs.

-How much wood you should load the stove with, and how often you should reload it, partly depends on how much heat you need (how cold it is outside and how much domestic hot water you are using) and, of course, on the type and quality of wood you are burning.
+How much wood you should load the stove with, and how often you should reload it, partly depends on how much heat you need and of course, on the type and quality of wood you are burning.
 During the first few weeks of using your stove you will learn to use it in the way which suits your needs and circumstances best.
 Paying attention to outside and inside temperatures, as well as how different types and volumes of wood effect the heat output of the stove, will help.